-Grade: 10,11,12 Length / Credits: 1 semester / .5 credit
+Grade: 10,11,12

 This course is designed as an elective physical activity course for students interested in team sports.
 There will be equal emphasis on competitive play, sportsmanship, skill development, and individual improvement.
 Students will assess their personal fitness levels, set semester goals, and work towards those goals by participating in team sports at Health-Enhancing levels of physical activity.
 The following sports may be included: Basketball, Flag Football, Nitroball, Floor Hockey, Soccer, Speedball, Volleyball, Angleball, and Team Handball.